akshaydr/humanoid_biped/Documentation/docs/tasks.md

-## Tasks to be performed by the robot
+## Tasks to be performed
+Defining the tasks would give us a clear picture and the flow of the program

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNjg4NzIyOTA2XX0=
+eyJoaXN0b3J5IjpbNTc2NTY4MzI5XX0=
 -->